ZiggyCreatures/FusionCache/docs/FailSafe.md

 This is exactly what the **Fail-Safe** mechanism does.

-It allows us to specify for how long each entry should be kept around in case of problems, while at the same time let them *logically* expire at the right time.
+It allows us to specify for how long each entry should be kept around in case of problems, while at the same time let them *logically* expire at the right time, all while letting us re-use them in case of an unexpected problem that would normally result in an exception.

 To do that we have to simply set 3 things on a `FusionCacheEntryOptions` object: